-The Online News Association, the world’s largest membership organization of digital journalists, today opened the call for entries for the 2014 Online Journalism Awards (OJAs), emblematic of the best in digital journalism, featuring $15,000 for two new awards for excellence in data journalism.
+WASHINGTON DC — The Online News Association, the world’s largest membership organization of digital journalists, today opened the call for entries for the 2015 Online Journalism Awards (OJAs), emblematic of the best in digital journalism, with 37 categories and $60,000 in prize money.

-Ten of the awards now come with a total of $52,500 in prize money, courtesy of the John S. and James L. Knight Foundation, the Gannett Foundation and the University of Florida.
+Ten of the awards now come with $60,000 in prize money, courtesy of the John S. and James L. Knight Foundation, the Gannett Foundation, and the University of Florida College of Journalism and Communications.
 These awards honor data journalism, visual digital storytelling, investigative journalism, public service, technical innovation and general excellence.

-The finalists and the winners will be selected through a two-step process.
+The finalists and winners will be selected through a two-step process.
 First, industry-leading journalists and new media professionals will screen the awards to determine semi-finalists.
-In August, 10 judges will convene to select winners.
+In August, a panel of judges will convene to select winners.

 The OJAs are the only comprehensive set of journalism prizes honoring excellence in digital journalism around the world.
-Honorees will be announced on the final night of ONA14, the Online News Association Conference and Awards Banquet, Sept.
-25-27, at the Sheraton Chicago Hotel and Towers in Chicago.
+Honorees will be announced on the final night of ONA15, the Online News Association Conference and Awards Banquet, Sept.
+24-26, at the Hyatt Regency Century Plaza in Los Angeles.